|

 unless this cross over is met most of your seeds will not germinate.

-centigrade.
 Also, in the wild Lophophora exhibits a wide range

-of aridity, between 64.0 and 394.0.
+of aridity, with only between 64.0 and 394.0 millimeters of rain per year.

 Adult Peyote plants can tolerate temperatures within a range of